 The CTBA promotes barbeque by assisting civic and charitable organizations in conducting barbeque contests.
 For the contestants, the CTBA offers standardized rules and regulations, and the knowledge that the contest will be fairly judged.
 For the contest organizers, the CTBA offers free promotional listings on the CTBA Website and on Facebook.
 We also provide contest forms, checklists, a fair and equal judging system and a head judge to help on the day of the event.

 To sanction a cook-off of 10 or less participating cooking teams, CTBA charges a minimum of 50 dollars.
-For cook-offs with greater than 10 teams, the fee is $5 dollars per participating team.
-This is for 3 meat trays and a bean cup with lid per team, and additional categories will be $0.50 cents per team.
+For cook-offs with greater than 10 teams, the fee is 5 dollars per participating team.
+This is for 3 meat trays and a bean cup with lid per team, any additional categories will be 50 cents per team.
 In addition, the promoter shall provide lodging and/or gas to cover CTBA representative's expenses and a $5.00 per team fee for the head judge.
 If your cook off is over 100 miles from Temple Texas the promoter is responsible for 2 nights accommodation for the head judge.
 This is usually Friday and Saturday night.
 Please pay your head judge before your event in over.
 Your head judge will contact you prior to your event.

 - Highest Points in Brisket (if still tied you go to step 2 and so forth ending with coin flip)